emissary-ingress/emissary/docs/user-guide/grpc.md

 ![](/images/gRPC-TLS.png)

-If you want to add TLS encyrption to our gRPC calls, first you need to tell Ambassador to add [ALPN protocols](/reference/core/tls) which are required by HTTP/2 to do TLS.
-Next, we need to change the client code slightly and tell it to open a secure RPC channel with Ambassador.
+If you want to add TLS encyrption to your gRPC calls, first you need to tell Ambassador to add [ALPN protocols](/reference/core/tls) which are required by HTTP/2 to do TLS.
+Next, you need to change the client code slightly and tell it to open a secure RPC channel with Ambassador.

 ```diff
 - with grpc.insecure_channel(‘$AMBASSADORHOST:$PORT’) as channel: